-Soul Injury Training at the Opus Peace Leadership Institute will give you the skills and tools to provide Soul Injury programs in your community or at your agency.
+The VIRTUAL Soul Injury Training at the Opus Peace Leadership Institute will give you the skills and tools to provide Soul Injury programs in your community or at your agency.
 At the Institute, you will be able to experience the effects of a Soul Restoration program both from personal and professional perspectives.
 Dr. Robert Carroll MD participated in the training.
 His brutally traumatic childhood led him to pursue a personal interest and study in PTSD and the neurochemistry of the aftermath of trauma and its recovery: “The shift in the room over the four days was palpable.
 It started with anxiety and trepidation as soul issues were openly addressed, moved into unmourned loss, and then reached into the abyss of unforgiven guilt and shame.
 The exercises and tools used to re-own and re-home the pain and guilt/shame were simple yet powerful.
 It was unlike anything I have experienced or read about in my extensive study of trauma recovery.”

 Deborah Grassman ARNP, Founder of Opus Peace and author of the books, Peace at Last: Stories of Hope and Healing for Veterans and Their Families and The Hero Within: Redeeming the Destiny You Were Born to Fulfill.
 Deborah is most well-known for her pioneering work that identified the unique needs of Veterans as they age.
-She is a contributing author for three textbooks; has 22 published articles, and there are four documentary films featuring her work.
+She is a contributing author for four textbooks; has 22\5 published articles, and there are five documentary films featuring her work.
 In 2002, she introduced "pinning ceremonies" to honor dying veterans -- a ceremony that has now become standard practice in hospices and long-term-care facilities throughout the nation.

-Marie Bainbridge, President of Opus Peace.
+Marie Bainbridge, one of the VA hospice nurses who started Opus Peace.
 A Vietnam War veteran, Marie received a bronze-star for actions she took to save lives while under attack.

-Interns: Ambassadors from all over the country who have taken the training at the Institute will be assisting and sharing their stories and expertise in a way that will support and inspire you.
+Interns: Ambassadors from all over the country and abroad who have taken the training at the Institute will be assisting and sharing their stories and expertise in a way that will support and inspire you.

 The Soul Injury Leadership training is not a magic solution.
 Our role is to create an opening where healing can begin.
 We give people a personal experience of liberation from their pain and guilt/shame.
 This creates space for the grace of the soul to provide healing and foster self-compassion.
-Tools are provided to continue the grieving and forgiving process after participants return home.
+Self-help tools are provided to continue the grieving and forgiving process after participants return home.
 Woven throughout the training are modalities that engage the soul: art therapy, storytelling, labyrinth walking, yoga, and massage therapy.

 Speak to prior Leadership Institute participants about their experiences and recommendations.
 We will provide you with their email address so you can interact with them directly.